Irritable Bowel Syndrome Ogden & Salt Lake City, UT

 - The levels of pain or discomfort are reduced after a bowel movement

 - Symptoms have been experienced for a minimum of 6 months

 If symptoms have remained consistent and have been present for a period of time, the diagnosis of IBS may be made.
 If symptoms are recent and continually worsen, tests for other disorders may also be performed.
 Additional tests to confirm a diagnosis of IBS may include the following:

 - Colonoscopy or flexible sigmoidoscopy

 Treatment of IBS

 Dealing with stress is one of the top ways to reduce symptoms of IBS.
-Regular exercise, counseling and deep breathing can all help to keep stress at a minimum and reduce flare-ups of IBS.
+Regular exercise, counseling, and deep breathing can all help to keep stress to a minimum and reduce flare-ups of IBS.
 While IBS is a common condition that affects many people, it is important to discuss this condition with a doctor to determine the best method of treatment for the symptoms of IBS.